THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 Write the dreams down.
 This sounds counterintuitive, but keeping a brief dream journal in the morning can reduce the emotional weight of vivid dreams.
 The act of writing externalizes the experience.
 It moves the dream from something that happened to you into something you observed and recorded.
 People in recovery communities who use this technique consistently report that the dreams feel less distressing within a few days of starting, even before the dreams themselves actually decrease in intensity.

 Exercise early in the day.
 Physical activity improves sleep quality across the board, but the timing matters during withdrawal.
-For more practical techniques, the guide on how to sleep without weed covers 12 evidence-based methods.
 Exercise raises core body temperature and cortisol levels, both of which need to drop for sleep onset.
 Working out within three hours of bedtime can delay sleep and worsen the first-night insomnia that many people experience during rebound.
 Morning or afternoon exercise is significantly more helpful.
+For more practical techniques, see our guide on how to sleep without weed.

 Cool your bedroom down.
 Night sweats are common during cannabis withdrawal (your autonomic nervous system is recalibrating), and a warm room compounds them.
-A room temperature of 65 to 68 degrees Fahrenheit is optimal for sleep.
+A room temperature of 65 to 68°F (18 to 20°C) is optimal for sleep.
 A fan helps with both temperature and white noise, which can soften the jarring effect of waking from an intense dream.

 When to Get Help